aqzxt/cs50_web/project1/README.md

 ### 9. [x] API Access

 GET request to your website’s /api/<\isbn> route.
 Output a json file.
 Otherwise, a 404 error.

-In README.md, include a short writeup describing your project, what’s contained in each file, and (optionally) any other additional information the staff should know about your project.